 Curious Onion with Liberal Shadow.
 2025.
 Ink on paper.
 15 x 15 in.
 Mark-making emphasis.
 Massachusetts College of Art and Design.

 Proactive Mindset.
 2025.
 Ink on paper.
 12.75 x 17 in.
-String, more often sponged than taut, applied the quick rhythmic strokes of ink to reveal an energized inner state as expressed abstraction.
+String, more often sponged than taut, applied the quick rhythmic strokes to reveal an energized inner state as expressed abstraction.
 Massachusetts College of Art and Design.

 Testimonial. pp. 1 of 2